nilx/RASP/README.md

 TODO:
 * Firefox presets: allow citrix, don't remember paswords, show bookmarks toolbar
-* RaspberryPi 3B
+* tests and confix.txt for RPi B and 3B
 * bemp presets for wicd
 * basic minimal LXDE style and essential shortcuts
 * unattended upgrades
-* config.txt for other models

 BUGS:
 * Citrix ICA files are not downloaded by the browser anymore;